Abelian instances of nonabelian symplectic reduction: Equivalent symplectic reductions

 Therefore, the dimension of the maximal isotropic subspace of $\Omega_{\mu}$ is given by

-Now, $\Laa$ being an abelian subalgebra implies that $\Laa$ is an isotropic subspace.
-Moreover, the dimension assumption condition \eqref{eq:dim-cond} implies that $\dim \Laa=\frac{1}{2}(\dim \Lag + \dim \Lag_{\mu})$ which shows that $\Laa$ has the dimension of maximal isotropic subspaces.
-Finally, we must have $\Lag_{\mu} \subset \Laa$ since the kernel of $\Omega_\mu$ is contained in any maximal isotropic subspace.
-This together with \eqref{eq:centerinsidegmu} completes the proof. \end{proof}
+Now, since $\Laa$ is an abelian subalgebra, it is an isotropic subspace.
+On the other hand, the dimension condition \eqref{eq:dim-cond} is equivalent to $\dim \Laa=\frac{1}{2}(\dim \Lag + \dim \Lag_{\mu})$, which shows that the dimension of $\Laa$ is that of maximal isotropic subspaces of $\Omega_\mu$ if and only if Eq.~\eqref{eq:dim-cond} holds.

+The conclusion that $\Lag_\mu$ is contained in $\Laa$ when Eq.~\eqref{eq:dim-cond} holds, follows immediately since the maximal isotropic subspace $\Laa$ must contain $\ker \Omega_\mu=\Lag_\mu$. \end{proof}